Get,

 6. Potential Uses of Harad for Inflammation

-Dried fruit extract of harad could show the anti-inflammatory property.
+Dried fruit extract of harad showed anti-inflammatory properties in lab trials.
 It could stop the formation of nitric oxide, a chemical in the blood responsible for inflammation.
-In addition, Chebulagic acid, a component of harad seeds, may reduce the onset and progression of arthritis (inflammation of the joints) in animal studies.5 However, avoid using harad to reduce inflammation without talking to your doctor first.
+In addition, Chebulagic acid, a component of harad seeds, may reduce the onset and progression of arthritis (inflammation of the joints) in animal studies5.
+However, avoid using harad to reduce inflammation without talking to your doctor first.

 7. Potential Uses of Harad for Heart

-In an animal study, harad extract could reduce the lipid and cholesterol levels in the blood.
+In an animal study5, harad extract could reduce the lipid and cholesterol levels in the blood.
 This activity may help manage atherosclerosis (deposition of fatty material on the walls of blood vessels).
 Harad fruit pericarp also showed cardioprotective (heart protective) properties.
-In addition, animal studies have shown that harad extract may help avoid heart problems.5 If you are suffering from any heart condition, you must consult your doctor and get treated.
-Do not use harad or herbal remedies to prevent or treat heart problems.
+In addition, animal studies5 have shown that harad extract may help avoid heart problems.
+If you are suffering from any heart condition, you must consult your doctor and get treated.
+Do not use harad or herbal remedies to prevent or treat heart problems on your own.

 8. Potential Uses of Harad for Stomach